 - Cream the butter and sugar in a large mixing bowl with an electric mixer.
 Beat in the eggs, one at a time, until combined.

 - Sift the flour and baking powder in another bowl, mix in about a third with the butter and egg mixture.
 Mix in the date mixture and finally the other two-thirds of the flour, combining between each addition.

 - Spoon the pudding on top of the frozen sauce and cover the pan or dishes tightly with foil.
 Place in a 6qt slow cooker (or 3qt casserole slow cooker for mini-pans) and fill with boiling water until it comes about half-way up the side of the pan.
 Cover and cook on high for 3 hours.

 - Remove the pan, uncover and cool for at least 5 minutes.
 Invert onto a plate or serving dish and spoon the rest of the sauce on top.
-Top with ice cream or meringue and serve warm.
+Top with ice cream and serve warm.